eurostat/gridviz/README.md

 Create a gridviz App using `let app = new gviz.App();` and customise it with the methods described in the documentation below.

-Here's a barebones example that loads a CSV file containing population data for a 5x5 km grid of europe:
+Here's a barebones example that loads a CSV file containing population data for a 5x5 km population grid of europe:

 ```javascript
 let app = new gviz.App(containerDiv);